 Other helpful materials:

-To make your morning work more hands-on and engaging, I created several tubs that incorporate manipulatives to make the learning fun!
+To make your morning work more hands-on and engaging, I created several morning work tubs that incorporate manipulatives to make the learning fun!
 These items include things you most likely already have in your classroom for instance, or can be purchased pretty inexpensively.
-I like to incorporate dry-erase markers, colorful magnet letters, Velcro dots, pom-poms, play-doh, clothespins, pipe-cleaners, plastic buttons, plastic links, seasonal manipulatives, dice, dominoes, unifix cubes, and base-ten blocks!

 Let’s take a look at some of my favorite morning work tub ideas!

-For obvious reasons, name writing is a super important skill for your kinders, so we try anything to make it fun!
+For obvious reasons, name writing is a super important skill for your kindergarteners, so we try anything to make it fun!
 This morning work tub is always a favorite!
 Have your students use a dry-erase marker to practice writing their names and their classmates’ names.
-I have an editable document that allows me to type each student’s name right onto the document to personalize for my class.
-You can also have your students use magnet letters or other manipulatives to work on spelling their name as well!
+I have an editable document that allows me to type each student’s name to personalize for my class.
+You can have your students use magnet letters or other manipulatives to work on spelling their name as well!

 Have your students practice the alphabet while strengthening their fine motor muscles!
 They can use mini pom-poms or play-doh to form each letter.
 I found these awesome plastic tweezers at the Dollar Tree, perfect for growing those teeny fine-motor finger muscles!